kylelix7/ml/workspace/aos/midterm-note.md

  ## barrier
  tournament and dissemination barriers do not rely on global shared data struture. each process know locally when it's done with a barrier and is in the next phase of completion.
 Thus each processor can locally flip its sense flag, and use this local information in its communication with the other processors.

+ ## ticket lock
+  - lock requestor wait for its own ticket to be served. it's FCFS order.
+  - it does not meet the goal of a scalable mutual exclusion lock in large-scale multiprocessor, because every lock release results in an **update to shared variable**
+  - this results in contention in the network because all waiting processors need to get the up to date new value of L->now_serving

  ## things needed to exploit multi cores on multi-core cpu
   - user level thread libs to spawn a process upon each thread creation
   - os provide mechanism for user level thread library to register handler with os